aplteam/Cider/docs/Cider-User-Guide.md

 The output is compiled from the config parameter values `CIDER.parent`, `CIDER.projectSpace` and `CIDER.tests`, and the comment is then added.

-However, if the first non-white space character of `tests` is a `]` (making it a user command rather than a function call) its definition would just be printed to the session together with a comment because then it's obviously a user command.
+However, if the first non-white space character of `tests` is a `]` (making it a user command rather than a function call), its definition would just be printed to the session together with a comment.

 ##### LINK